brandur/sorg/content/talks-drafts/passive-safety.md

 # Foreign mutations and leaking state

-Watch for breaches in state encapsulation where a work unit manipulates state outside of the local database.
+Watch for breaches in state encapsulation where a work unit mutates foreign state beyond the local database.

 e.g. Charging a credit card through Stripe.
 Provisioning a server with AWS.